danielendeg/nugetpackageupdate/specs/MigrateLoggingToGeneva/Migration_of_logging_to_Geneva_from_Application_Insights.md

 ### ETW logging
 If we choose to go the route of custom ETW events then we can use the Ifx user defined events.
 For these you would not need to install the custom schema for each event on the Windows machine you are running on.
 You need to intialize an ifx session in order to emit the logs from your service to ETW.
 This allows IFX and MA to know what the generated eventIds will be by allowing them to access a shared memory space to hand off the ids.
 We currently do this IFX initialization for the ifx audit logger.
 For the custom properties in an event you would create a .bond file, in your source project, which contains structs used to define what properties will be added to the event.
 There is a standard set of properties that will be added to the event as well.
 Those schemas are defined here https://microsoft.sharepoint.com/teams/WAG/EngSys/Monitor/AmdWiki/Common%20Schema.aspx The "sessionName" in the mds config file is the same name you will use when initializing the IFX logger.
 We need to create an event structure that we can safely use in the OSS implementaion of the FHIR Server.
 We can have some common columns between the two implementations and leave free form json column for custom things.
 That would allow us to quickly query some things and then parse the custom column when we need more information.

-We can create an IfxEventLogger class similar to what we already have for the IFX Audit logging (ILogger implementation).
+We can create an IfxEventLogger class implemented as an ILogger implementation.
 We can use the custom events with the Audit schema if we find that useful.
 The Ifx Correlation Context can set an activity id based on the asp .net correlation id we generate for a particular web request to associate these ETW logs.
 The correlation context api allows us to pass the context across thread, process and machine boundaries by saving the context to a blob and then retreiving it on the other side.
 For Audit Logs we should be able to set the Activity Id and other Event Schemas have a Correlation Vector.
 The caveat is that the tooling used to decode these correlation vectors are no longer being developed with new features, but the tools and API are not being decomissioned.
 Geneva mentioned using the Codex package (https://codex.microsoft.com) which is IFX logging compatible and has great tooling around using the correlation vectors for tracing and debugging.
 However, the financial cost for the Codex service and what they offer is more than what we need and does not fit as a great option.
 A note here is that there are no plans to remove the tooling or the Correlation Context API as larger teams like Azure Compute are heavily reliant on this api.
 If the tooling has the type of data we need and we don't care about new features then we would still use this.

 Bond file example
 ``` C#